-Though you may be tempted to write this question off or declare that you are already the most productive human on earth, consider that even the most productive person can, technically, always be a little more productive.
+Though you may be tempted to write this question off or declare that you are already the most productive human on earth, consider that even the most productive person can increase productivity.
 Productivity is defined as:

 The effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input.

 Productivity is the same whether you’re peeling potatoes or writing code, a measurement of your output in relation to your input: time and effort.
 In short, productivity is what separates the amateurs from the pros.

 Productivity is also a huge source of stress.
 It doesn’t matter if you’ve peeled 5 million potatoes or if you’ve been coding since the days of green text monitors, a “productive” work day, one that stands out as even more productive than usual, still takes considerable effort.